-Number of respondents
+Industry group Number of respondents

-219
+Financial Services (FS) 219

-Services (CPS) 326
+Consumer Products and Services (CPS) 326

-ribution (MD) 278
+Manufacturing and Distribution (MD) 278

-elecommunications 175
+Technology, Media and Telecommunications (TMT) 175

-66
+Healthcare (HC) 66

-122
+Energy and Utilities (EU) 122

-parately reported) 118
+Other industries (not separately reported) 118

-dents 1,304
+Total number of respondents 1,304

-Overall, what is your impression of the magnitude and severity of risks your organization will be facing with respect to achieving its objectives and reaching or exceeding profitability (or funding) targets over the next 12 months?
+Overall, what is your impression of the magnitude and severity of risks your organisation will be facing with respect to achieving its objectives and reaching or exceeding profitability (or funding) targets over the next 12 months?

-Respondents from every industry group perceive that the magnitude and severity of risks their organizations face will be greater looking ahead to 2023 than they did in 2022.
+Respondents from every industry group perceive that the magnitude and severity of risks their organisations face will be greater looking ahead to 2023 than they did in 2022.
 We do observe some contrast in perspectives across different industry groups, which suggests that the industry context is important to consider as business leaders anticipate risks on the horizon.
-However, given that a number of organizations' business models may not fit neatly into a particular industry group, there is value in observing what risks are on the minds of executives in other industries.
+However, given that a number of organisations' business models may not fit neatly into a particular industry group, there is value in observing what risks are on the minds of executives in other industries.

-Consistent with prior reports, we use the color-coding scheme in the accompanying table to highlight risks visually using three categories.
-In Table 12, we provide a summary of the impact assessments for each of the 38 risks for 2023 by industry group using this color-coding scheme:
+Consistent with prior reports, we use the colour-coding scheme in the accompanying table to highlight risks visually using three categories.
+In Table 12, we provide a summary of the impact assessments for each of the 38 risks for 2023 by industry group using this colour-coding scheme: